 Weed is a complicated plant.

-Here, we have a look at how modafinil and weed exert their effects on the body and discuss the best ways to combine them together to improve them.
 We also talk about some tricks to avoid the negative side effects associated with these substances.

 Why Mix Weed & Modafinil?